-- 1. Read 4-H General Livestock Regulations and "Kansas 4-H Horse Show Rule Book."
+- Read 4-H General Livestock Regulations and "Kansas 4-H Horse Show Rule Book."
 Rules for all horse classes will be taken from this manual.
 Entry cards must be turned in to the Extension Office one week before the show. - 2.
 Horse to be shown at owner's risk. - 3.
 To exhibit a horse, a horse identification certificate must be correctly completed and turned in to the County Extension Office by May 1st.
 The animal must be owned by the member, immediate family, or leased by the member. - 4.
 The age of a horse is determined as of January 1 of the year in which it is born.
 In other words, a weanling is a foal of the current year regardless of which month it is born; a foal born in the previous year is a yearling. - 5.
 All stallions, except weanlings, are barred from showing. - 6.
 In working colts in the show ring, the colt must be exhibited by a 4-H'er. - 7.
-Halter classes will be shown at a walk and trot. - To exhibit in the Two-Year-Old Snaffle Bit Western Pleasure Class, a 4-H member must have properly submitted a horse ID, nomination form and fee to the State 4-H Office before May 1st. - 9.
+Halter classes will be shown at a walk and trot. - To exhibit in the Two-Year-Old Snaffle Bit Western Pleasure Class, a 4-H member must have properly submitted a horse ID, nomination form and fee to the State 4-H Office before June 1st. - 9.
+All exhibits in the 4-H Horse Show must present proof of negative Coggins test within the last 12 months by June 1st. - 10.
 To exhibit a horse at the State Fair, the exhibitor must have received a Purple or a Blue ribbon placing at one of the District Horse Shows.
-4-H'er must meet age requirements. - 10.
+4-H'er must meet age requirements. - 11.
 Grand Champion and Reserve Grand Champion ribbons will be presented in Halter classes and Showmanship classes only.
-All other class participants will be presented Purple, Blue, Red and White ribbons based on the quality of their entry. - 11.
-The use of protective headgear in place of a hat is optional. - 12.
+All other class participants will be presented Purple, Blue, Red and White ribbons based on the quality of their entry. - 12.
+The use of protective headgear in place of a hat is optional. - 13.
 There will be two walk/trot classes; one in Western Pleasure and one in English.
 Walk/trot classes are limited to two consecutive years or two year restrictions with a maximum age cap of 10 years of age as of January 1.
 Participants in walk/trot cannot be in speed, lope or trail events and cannot go back and forth between walk/trot and speed, lope or trail events.